ben-grande/qusal/qusal/sys-pihole/README.md

 - URL: http://localhost/admin
 - default password: `UpSNQsy4`

-You should change this password on first use by running:
+You should change this password on first use by running in `sys-pihole`:
 ```sh
 pihole -a -p
 ```

+You can clone `sys-pihole`.
+If you do, you must manually change the IP address of the clone.

+If you want to combine Pi-Hole with Tor, then you should reconfigure your netvm chaining (will break tor's client stream isolation) as such:

+- qube -> sys-pihole -> Tor-gateway -> sys-firewall -> sys-net

 ## Credits